-- A top Lawyer For Social Security Disability understands this.
+- A top Lawyer for Social Security Disability understands this.
 This critical distinction is often the reason disability applicants are denied.
-Some applicants simply don’t have what the SSA considers a severe disability.
+Some applicants simply do not have what the SSA considers to be a severe disability.

 - Medical conditions must significantly impact functioning.
 If a condition does not, it may not be qualifying.
 An applicant’s earning history can also be disqualifying.

 Aside from the disability definition, there is also criteria for earnings.
 Disability applicants will be required to undergo two earnings tests.
 The first test is called a recent work test.
 This assessment determines the age at which an applicant became disabled.
 This is a crucial piece of data in the SSA’s consideration.

 The second test is a duration test.
 Applicants must have worked long enough under Social Security.
 Applicants must show a certain number of work credits, based on earnings.
 A full year of work results in four credits.

 You must demonstrate a minimum of six quarters of work credits to meet the requirement.
 Even if you are not yet 22 years of age, you must still adhere to this requirement.